Authentications and Apostilles

 4. Have you included a note containing your contact information and the name of the country that will be receiving your documents?

 5. If express return mail is desired, have you have included a pre-paid, pre-addressed air bill, mailer or envelope for that purpose?
+In our experience Priority Mail is not any faster than first class mail.
+If you are in a hurry we strongly recommend Express Mail service.
+You have been warned (again!)

 6. If we will be forwarding your documents to a third party or consulate, have you included everything that they will need?